ccnmtl/compiled3/content/articles/360-video-edu-context.md

 {{< figure
     src="/img/assets/greek-streets-capture-plot.jpg"
-    alt="A map of the Greek-American neighborhood of Astoria, Queens.
+    caption="A map used for planning out test 360-video recordings in Astoria, Queens." alt="A map of the Greek-American neighborhood of Astoria, Queens.
 Some of the streets are marked with red lines to indicate path and direction of camera movement.
-Teal circles marks stationary 360 locations, and orange triangle represents still photo locations." >}}
+Teal circles marks stationary 360-degree video locations, and orange triangle represents still photo locations." >}}

 While we worked on production, we explored ways for the students to interact with the videos.
-We used a JavaScript library called [A-Frame](https://aframe.io/) to make our 3D world and put our 360 videos inside it.
+We used a JavaScript library called [A-Frame](https://aframe.io/) to make our 3D world and put our 360-degree videos inside it.
 By pointing out areas of interest in the video, the viewer is brought into a zoomed-in view of the work in question, with descriptive text.
 In this way, the streets of Athens turn into an immersive art gallery that can be explored by students either through a guided experience or a more discoverable one.
-In doing so students can encounter works to translate, artists to research, and be exposed to socio-cultural phenomenon without setting foot in Athens.
+In doing so students can encounter works to translate, artists to research, and be exposed to socio-cultural phenomena without setting foot in Athens.

 {{< figure
     src="/img/assets/greek-streets-streetview.jpg"
-    alt="A scree-capture of 360 video of the street around 4 Kolleti St and 54 Emmanouil Benaki St in Greece.
-The street is lined with parked cars on the left, and on the right is a building whose wall is covered in grafitti.
+    caption="A screen-capture of the 360 video-based virtual environment that allows users to explore and interact with the streets of Athens." alt="A screen-capture of 360-degree video of the street around 4 Kolleti St and 54 Emmanouil Benaki St in Greece.
+The street is lined with parked cars on the left, and on the right is a building whose wall is covered in graffiti.
 A yellow circle with camera icon on the wall indicates the link to a detailed photo view." >}}

 {{< figure
     src="/img/assets/greek-streets-detail-photo.jpg"
-    alt="A screenshot showing a modal containing an enlarged photo of grafitti on the wall found at 2 Andrea Metaxa St. The grafitti is a comic on the role of goverment.
+    caption="A detail view showing the interaction with high-resolution images embedded within a 360-degree video.
+This example focuses on a politically satirical comic within a densely packed wall of graffiti." alt="A screenshot showing a modal containing an enlarged photo of graffiti on the wall found at 2 Andrea Metaxa St. The graffiti is a comic on the role of goverment.
 The text are in Greek." >}}

-No doubt, we could extend our use case to include a full VR headset, but for our educational goals at hand, that wasn't necessary.
+No doubt, we could extend our use case to include a full VR headset, but for our educational goals at hand, that wasn’t necessary.
 Hardware requirements such as this are also an accessibility issue in terms of both disability and resources.
 When investing in  new technologies, it is important to be purposeful and intentional about what is being built.
-Are we making something just because it's new and trendy, or are we actually fulfilling a real pedagogical need?
+Are we making something just because it’s new and trendy, or are we actually fulfilling a real pedagogical need?

 We laid out a user-experience design plan for Kakkoufa’s students that supported